Dr. Sketchy's Bristol

-We are pleased to announce Dr.Sketchy's will now run monthly* on the last Sunday of every month* in our wonderful new abode...
+We are pleased to announce Dr.Sketchy's runs monthly* on the last second Sunday of every month* in our wonderful new abode...

 All classes will run between the hours of 5-7pm.

 Showcasing 2 life models from the world of burlesque, dance, circus, drag, queer, sideshow and much more.

 As always we have themes for the classes to inspire our artist's drawngs.